 - Is there anything I can do at home to help myself?

-- Are there any support groups in my area?
+- Are there support groups in my area?

-- I’m pregnant.
-Should I take antidepressants?
+- If I’m pregnant or breastfeeding, can I take antidepressants?

 - Will I have to take medicine the rest of my life?